Alex, Christin, Nabil, Ally, Daniel and Bella

 In February 2001, Elaine sold McClain's to Alex Prentiss, her former Moku Hanga student.
 Alex's background is in library science, retail sales, and technical writing and illustrating.
 On the art side, she is an experienced letterpress printer, book artist and western-style woodcut printmaker.
 After falling in love with Moku Hanga more than 20 years ago, Alex now teaches Moku Hanga workshops in the Portland area.

-McClain's staff includes Alix "Ally" Stinnett, who joined McClain's in May, 2011.
-Ally attended Central Washington University where she majored in both Sociology and Studio Art.
+McClain's staff includes Alix "Ally" Stinnett Rundell, who joined McClain's in May, 2011.
+Ally grew up in the NW corner of Washington State and graduated from Central Washington University where she majored in both Sociology and Studio Art Practices with an emphasis in Oil Painting.
 She first got excited about printmaking while taking a class at Oregon State University and enjoys making Moku Hanga prints.
-Ally is in charge of McClain's Newsletter and Instagram.
-When not working at McClain’s, Ally keeps busy chasing after her three-year old daughter Quinn and catching naps whenever she can.
+Ally wears multiple hats at McClain’s including managing the McClain's Newsletter and Instagram.
+When not at work, Ally enjoys spending time with her family and going on adventures around the PNW with her two young children and husband, sneaking a nap in whenever she can.

 In October 2014 Daniel Jasa started working at McClain's.
 Daniel has an MFA in Printmaking from Northern Illinois University and an undergraduate degree from the Pacific Northwest College of Art (PNCA) in Oregon.
 In addition to running a tool sharpening business, he hosts a weekly open studio session at Atelier Meridian where he occasionally teaches workshops on printmaking and sharpening tools.
 His work is currently on display at the Portland Art Museum's Rental Sales Gallery.
 You can also view Daniel's work at danieljasa.com.

 Christin Mottaz came to McClain’s in July, 2018.
 Christin was raised in the Pacific Northwest and studied Printmaking and Art Practices at Portland State University.
 Christin is full of creative energy and in addition to printmaking, enjoys making costumes, vegetarian cooking and baking fabulous cakes.
-She recently combined her love of costumes and running for Portland’s “Run Like Hell” Halloween race.
+She loves to get outside in nature and spends time running, hiking and backpacking.

 Under Alex's leadership, McClain's continues to offer the high-quality service, tools and printmaking materials that have made it the leading supplier for relief printmakers both here and abroad for over 40 years.
 Our purpose is to help relief printmakers find the materials and support they need to reach their printmaking goals.